KacperDega/svelove-frontend/README.md

 </p>

 <p align="center">
-  <strong>The frontend for Svelove, a modern dating application.</strong>
+  <strong>The frontend for Svelove, a modern dating application for the Polish market.</strong>
 </p>

 ---

 ## 🚀 About Svelove

-Svelove is a dating application designed to connect people based on shared interests and preferences.
+Svelove is a dating application for the Polish market, designed to connect people based on shared interests and preferences.
 This repository contains the source code for the frontend, built with React and TypeScript.
 It provides a responsive and engaging user experience for discovering and connecting with potential matches.

 ## ✨ Key Features